rootnegativ1/unifi-wifi/README.md

 # Unifi Wifi Home Assistant Integration

 Change passwords and generate QR codes for WLANs on UniFi Network controllers.
 Passwords can be custom or random strings using the included services.
-QR codes are located in ```/config/www```
+QR codes are located in ```/config/www```.
+Optional binary sensor and camera entities can be generated per network SSID.

 ## HACS Installation
 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=rootnegativ1&repository=unifi-wifi&category=integration) [^1]